Faking It with Ariel and Morgan

 - How sapphic sex is framed as joy, discovery, and mutual power, not performance

-They also unpack the behind-the-scenes approach to filming the intimacy, the deliberate removal of the male gaze, and why The Handmaiden remains a gold standard for what intimate storytelling can look like when trust and intention lead the way.
+We also unpack the behind-the-scenes approach to filming the intimacy, the deliberate removal of the male gaze, and why The Handmaiden remains a gold standard for what intimate storytelling can look like when trust and intention lead the way.

 It's sexy, funny, deeply thoughtful, and a reminder that sometimes the most radical thing a movie can do is let women actually enjoy each other.

-🔗 Connect & Support the Show
+Connect & Support the Show

-🌐 Visit Our Website: Find all our links and more at FakingItThePod.com
+Visit Our Website: FakingItThePod.com

-Stay real, Fakers!
+Stay real, Fakers.

 Legal Disclaimer